 |

-If your initial OPT period expires/ends while your STEM OPT extension application is processed, you will have your employment authorisation automatically extended for up to (a maximum of) 180 days.
-This is dependent on you submitting your extension application on time.
-The 180-day extension ends when a decision is made about your application.
+If your initial OPT period ends while your STEM OPT extension application is processed, your authorisation to work will be extended for up to 180 days.
+This additional period will end once a decision is made on your application.

 How much does it cost?